Hawks embrace NBL favourite tag

 "It's great to go on the road early in the season, it's those road trips where you spend more time together with the travel, in the hotel and that you really get to know each other a bit more," he said.

-The Hawks have found success in recent seasons through up-tempo, perimeter based play but Downer insists that having an adaptable, diverse playstyle is the best way to be successful.
+The Hawks have found success in recent seasons through up-tempo, perimeter based play but Downer insists that having an adaptable, diverse playing style is the best way to be successful.

 "What we ultimately want is to have a really flexible and adaptable team that's hard to deal with."